mathesar-foundation/mathesar-wiki/docs/projects/2023/08/installation-improvements-0_1_4.md

 ## Problem
-Our current installation process is vastly aligned with the proposed [Installation Plan](/engineering/specs/installation-improvements-plan-0_1_4) for improving our installation flow.
+Our current installation process is not aligned with the proposed [Installation Plan](/engineering/specs/installation-improvements-plan-0_1_4) for improving our installation flow.

 ## Solution
 We will be focusing on Top Priority Personas in this project.
 Please read through the [Installation Plan](/engineering/specs/installation-improvements-plan-0_1_4) and [this discussion](/team/meeting-notes/2023/07/2023-07-28-installation-meeting/#what-work-do-we-need-to-do-to-enable-this-outline) to get a better idea of the proposed solutions